 While parallax scrolling effects can complement your brand and make it stand out, they should never overshadow it.
 The unique design should enhance the browsing experience and encourage the visitor to stay or revisit.

-If you enjoyed reading this article about parallax scrolling, you should read these as well:
+If you liked this article about parallax scrolling, you should check out this article about website footers.